 Your needlework questions answered

 Let your curiosity run wild and fire away with your questions.
-Drop them in the comments below, and I'll be delighted to provide you with the answers you seek.
+You can ask these in two different ways...

 What can you ask about?